 Notes: Held indoors and outdoors.
 Please dress for the weather, with long sleeves and long pants/sturdy footwear.
 Limit 20

-Continuing education: This class fulfills a requirement for the Woodland Stewardship Program.
+Continuing education: This class fulfills a requirement for the Natural Areas Conservation Training Program.
 7 CPDH credits for educators are available.

 Schedule and Location